-During my Eagle Court, I received a surprising amount of gifts, the vast majority of those being checks, gift cards, or cash.
+During my own Eagle Court Of Honor, I received a surprising amount of gifts, the vast majority of those being small checks, gift cards, or cash.
 However, I also received a few pieces of Scouting memorabilia that still hold sentimental value to this day.
-Having the chance to attend other Eagle ceremonies, I’ve been able to see the many different sorts of items scouts have received.

 - Specific Sentimental Items: Not to be confused with knick-knacks, (see next section) sentimental items such as framed and signed pictures of the Eagle and their friends, heartfelt messages, or souvenirs from their adventures, are great gifts for an Eagle Court of Honor.
 Also, cherished gifts from family or relatives are also amazing to receive.

 - Experiences: I’ve heard of some scouts receiving tickets to amusement parks, go-kart racing tracks, or rock climbing lessons.
 Considering that most Eagles will be attending college soon, I think a cooking class or some other form of educational experience would be an amazing gift for an Eagle Scout.

 - College Supplies: The key with Eagle ceremony gifts is getting the scout something that they’ll actually use or remember.
 By gifting an item that they’d bring along to college, such as an insulated thermos or board game, they’ll remember their Scouting journey and your generosity every time they use your gift over the coming years.

 - Gear: If you can give a scout anything that will keep them in the outdoors and active, your gift will be well appreciated.
 Some bits of small, useful gear could be water bladders, lights, or shoe insoles.
 Try to either choose gear that’s uncommon but practical or something that frequently needs to get replaced.